joelstrouts/blog/_posts/2019-07-08-Working-in-Hong-Kong-Part-1.md

 The output looked like a 20 item checklist.
 As you cycled through inputs, the lines of text would perform a little dance as the divisors flicked on and off.
 There was a pleasing sort of pattern to it, the second line oscillating on and off with every next number, the third similar but instead going: on, off, off, on, off off.
 All of them related but not quite in sync.
 You could gleam something deeper was going on, but still, all of this information was being displayed in such a quaint way: lines of text of different length either affirming divisibility or stating lack thereof.
 Surely, _surely_, this should be represented graphically?
 Just literal check boxes would be superior to these verbose textual descriptions.
 The problem was: although I could picture in my mind what this far superior graphical replacement would look like, my programming abilities at the time were prohibitive of such an endeavour.

 {% include components/division_checker.html %}
+{:.info}

 ### Prime Factor Knitting

 I'm not sure how I found myself there but at some time, now long distant, I came across [this](http://sonderbooks.com/blog/?p=843) page.
-The wonderful Sondra Eklund had knitted a jumper with an interesting pattern.
+The amateur book reviewer and mathematics enthusiast Sondra Eklund had knitted a jumper with an interesting pattern.

 ![Prime Factor Sweater](/images/pfsweater_front.jpg)